 We’ll compare a DMP, IVA and DRO for your situation.
 Many people prefer one affordable monthly payment (where suitable) and far fewer calls and letters.

-Tell Me My Best OptionFredrickson are a debt collection firm.
+See My OptionsFredrickson are a debt collection firm.
 They may have bought your account, or they might be collecting on behalf of an original lender or another debt owner.
 Their job is to request payment or agree a plan.
 You’re entitled to request details, ask questions and make an affordable proposal—not to be pressured into a number you can’t keep.

 Debt collectors are allowed to contact you, but they must treat you fairly.
 You don’t have to accept harassment or agree to unaffordable payments.
 If a letter looks odd, we’ll sanity-check it and help you respond.
 See Stop Debt Collectors for calm language and next steps.